Footprint in Rock Art

 Footprint – Heavenly Gates in Negev Desert Rock Art, Israel

-Many engraved footprints found in Negev Desert rock art.
-They come in pairs one bigger than the other.
-Some researchers interpret them as symbols of god presence, he is here not visible to us but his footprint left marks on the ground.
+Many engraved footprints were found in the Negev Desert rock art; they come in pairs, with one bigger than the other, and sometimes they have “ears”.
+Researchers have interpreted them as symbols of god’s presence, adhering to the biblical ban on making graven images of god.
 Indeed, the engraving similarity to a footprint confuses our visual interpretation, and the brain matching process catalogs these engraving immediately as footprints.
-Our proof of their symbolic meaning is far from what envisioned first.
+Our proof of their symbolic meaning is far from what was envisioned in the past.
 Detailed examination of these rock art reveals a repeating pattern that proves that they are symbols of heavenly gates.

 According to the ancient concept, the gates of Heaven are Sumerian imaginary structures floating in the sky that serve as a gateway between heaven and earth.
 In Negev Desert rock art the gate resembles a footprint an idea copied directly from Sumerian cylinder seals.
 The gates are located at the ecliptic plane intersection with the horizon, the place where the Sun, moon, and planets rise and set.
 Another type of gate, the heavenly gate, leads to the world center or Paradise and it is located in the North Star vicinity situated above the Ursa Major constellation.

 John C Didier (2009) hypothesize that the imaginary heavenly gate is constructed from the stars around the North Pole.
 This includes the prominent stars and constellations around the North Star, such as Ursa Major, Ursa Minor, and Draco, which appear in many Sumerian cylinder seals, as shown in Fig2.
 The two Ursa Minor stars define the top and the two Ursa Major stars define the gate bottom.
-The imaginary lines connecting the four stars create a rectangle that forms the gate.
-This rectangular area surrounds Thuban, a star in the Draco constellation tail, the previous North Pole star and earth pivot about 5000 years ago, considered the location of Paradise.
+The imaginary lines connecting the four stars, in these constellations, create a rectangle that forms the gate.
+This rectangular area surrounds Thuban, a star in the Draco constellation tail, the previous North Pole star and earth pivot about 4000 years ago, considered by the ancients as the location of Paradise.
 This gate mounted on the heavenly bull back, as illustrated in Fig.1, made from the outline of the Ursa Major constellation.

 2. The Gates in Sumerian Cylinder Seals

 The Epic of Gilgamesh 1500 BC contains the gate textual and pictorial testimony as described in Innana and the Celestial bull myth.
-On the right side of Fig.2, the cylinder seal describes a scene from this myth in which Innana steps out from the heavenly gate carried by the heavenly bull.
+On the right side of Fig.2, the cylinder seal shows a scene taken from the myth.
+It shows Innana stepping out from the heavenly gate that is carried by the heavenly bull.
 She is heading straight from the gate, naked, and runs into the floating boat that sails the celestial ocean that separates heaven from earth.
 Note the adherence to the set/rise gate wings sizes in this cylinder seal.

 3. The Footprint in Negev Desert Rock Art

 Fig.4 presents Rock Art examples of footprint engravings from the Negev Desert.
-They always appear as a pair comprised of rising and setting gates with wings.
-The gates resemble a footprint of slightly different sizes with the attached wings that look like ears.
-The gate schematic confirms the ideas in the Sumerian cylinder seals, which includes the adherence to the gates and wings sizes.
-The artist emphasized the differences in rising and setting direction by the gates sizes, the wings sizes, and the gate outlines thickness and fullness.
+They always appear as a pair, sometimes together and also separated, which comprised of rising and setting gates with wings.
+The artist emphasized the differences in rising and setting direction by, the gates sizes, the wings sizes, and the gate outlines thickness and fullness.
 The gates are in the shape of a footprint, which points to the body parts that walk through the gate.
+The gate schematic confirms the ideas outlined in the Sumerian cylinder seals, which includes the adherence to the gates and wings sizes.

-Fig.5 illustrates a Rock Art example of four gates.
+Fig.5 illustrates a Rock Art example of four gates, the rightmost engraving.
 The upper pair is the sun sunrise and sunset gates; the sun appears between them seen as a full circle.
 The lower pair is the moon rising and setting gates that appear between them.
-The gate size ratio, of the sun rising and setting, is maintained, however, the moon gates are of equal size since their brightness doesn’t change.
+The gate size ratio, of rising/setting, is maintained, however, the moon gates are of equal size since their brightness doesn’t change.

 Fig.6 shows examples of engraved rock art gates from the Negev Desert with their heavenly association.
 From left to right: 1.
 Venus entering the heavenly gate (see Venus Calendar) 2.
 Venus Star hovering above its gates.
 3. The moon exits its rise gate (the right footprint), 4.
 An ibex enters the gate, half of it inside and half outside.